jethrop/scrapeToMarkdown/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU AGPLv3 License - see the [LICENSE](https://choosealicense.com/licenses/agpl-3.0/) file for details.